Zhou Liangen

 Zhou Liangen (born November 1965) is a former Chinese politician from Henan province.
-He was investigated by the Communist Party of China's anti-graft agency in November 2014.
-For several months in 2014, Zhou served as vice-mayor of Kaifeng, and concurrently the head of the Kaifeng Municipal Public Security Bureau, essentially the city's police chief.
+He was investigated by the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP) in November 2014.
+As of 2014 November, Zhou served as vice-mayor of Kaifeng, and concurrently the head of the Kaifeng Municipal Public Security Bureau, essentially the city's police chief.
+During his time serving as vice mayor and the head of the police department, his achievements of lowering the city's crime rate and improving the community's sense of security have been acknowledged by the people and colleagues who were later asked to assist with the investigation.

-Zhou had close relations with Qin Yuhai, the former vice-governor of Henan who also fell in a corruption probe.